Angela0wu0/CS312-Project2/README.md

    Make the `.aws` folder to store the AWS Credentials, this is the default credentials path `AWS CLI` will look for.

    - Press `i` on the keyboard, and the bottom left of the terminal now says `INSERT`.
-   - Copy the AWS CLI credentials that we found next to 'AWS CLI:'.
+   - Copy the AWS CLI credentials that we found next to `AWS CLI:`.
    - When copied over, the format should look something like:
         ```bash
         [default]